h1376h/MLCourse/ML_Obsidian_Vault/Lectures/1/Quiz/L1_4_Quiz.md

 2. Identify the key challenges in formulating this as a machine learning problem
 3. Describe the input features and output variables you would use
 4. Propose a methodology for evaluating the system's performance
 5. Discuss the ethical considerations and potential biases in such a system

+For a detailed explanation of this problem, including NLP techniques and ethical considerations in educational ML applications, see [Question 4: Automated Essay Grading](L1_4_4_explanation.md).